ikjordan/ZX81_USB_KBD/README.md

 Both `boot.py` and `code.py` should be copied to the root directory of the CIRCUITPY drive

 ## Notes
+### Emulators
 Several ZX81 emulators have been tested.
 Most decode shift period as a comma.
 However at least two emulators do not, with shift period generating greater than

 To support all emulators the shift state is tracked and a comma key state is explicitly sent in place of shift period
+### Colouring the case
+The ZX81 logo on the case is coloured Red.
+An Edding 780 Red (002) marker can be used to achieve this

 # Why?
 The ZX81 keyboard is not the greatest for fast typing.
 Also it only possesses a sub-set of the keys needed to drive a modern OS.
 The reasons for creating this project were: